- Starter

 Installing Premium Connectors

 Step 3.
-Navigate to the folder: Open a terminal and navigate (cd
+Navigate to the folder: Open a terminal and navigate (cd) to TOMCAT_HOME/lib.

 Step 4.
 Run the license activation command: